Yesterday, my bicycle was stolen.

 (Behold, the greatest bike of all time)

-What are some embarrassing mistakes you did lately?
+What are some of your embarrassing mistakes?